 Cimetidine belongs to a group of medicines that reduce the amount of acid produced by the cells in the lining of the stomach.
 They are called 'histamine H2-receptor antagonists', but are commonly also called H2 blockers.

 Cimetidine is helpful in the treatment of conditions caused by too much acid being produced in the stomach.
 These conditions include stomach ulcers (gastric ulcers), ulcers of the upper part of the intestine (duodenal ulcers), acid reflux or heartburn (reflux oesophagitis), and indigestion.
 It can also be used to treat stomach irritation and/or ulceration caused by non-steroidal anti-inflammatory drugs (NSAIDs).

 Acid is produced naturally in your stomach to help to digest food.
 Excessive amounts of acid can irritate the lining of your stomach, causing inflammation, ulcers and other conditions.
 Cimetidine works by reducing the amount of acid produced by your stomach.
-This help to relieve symptoms and assist the healing process where damage has already occurred.
+This helps to relieve symptoms and assist the healing process where damage has already occurred.

 Cimetidine is available on prescription.
-You can also buy short courses of cimetidine at a pharmacy for the treatment of symptoms such as heartburn, indigestion and hyperacidity in adults and children over 16 years of age.
+You can also buy short courses of cimetidine at a pharmacy for the treatment of symptoms such as heartburn, indigestion and hyperacidity in adults and in children over 16 years of age.